advanced-rest-client/anypoint-api-console/README.md

 $ npm i --save @mulesoft/anypoint-api-console
 ```

+API console is downloaded, installed and compiled (bundled) when this module
+is installed automatically.

 The install script will install current version of the console and perform
-a build for production.
+the build for production.
 The assets are located in two bundles:

 - build/es5-bundle
 - build/es6-bundle